Sun Sajna: Plot

 Basanti (Ranjeeta Kaur), a lively young woman, lives in Madhupur with her father and uncle.
 Basanti owns a little shop called "Basanti's Shop".
 Here she sells various types of merchandise, most popularly dolls, that her blind neighbour (who she looked up to as her grandfather) made.
 Her childhood friend, Gopi, also owns a shop close to hers.
 He is secretly in love with Basanti and wants to marry her, but Basanti does not have any interest in him, as her friend, Champa, is in love with him although he doesn't accept her love.
 One day, Basanti meets a singer named Raj Kumar (Mithun Chakraborty) at the hotel, "Tin Min".
 Raj Kumar instantly falls in love with Basanti and she does with him also, but she does not show it.
 Raj Kumar tries different ways into getting Basanti to admit she loves him and for him to get closer to her and her family, which involves him paying a gang of men to pretend to tease Basanti and then when he tries to save her, he'll beat them up, so Basanti's father and uncle would see Raj's bravery and how he wants to protect Basanti.
 Gopi, who sees Raj and Basanti were getting too close, pays the men more money than Raj was paying them to actually beat Raj.
 Basanti's father and uncle arrive and try to help Raj.
 Basanti's uncle cuts one of the men with a blade.
-The man vows that he'll get revenge and leaves.
-Basanti's family takes Raj home and makes him comfortable as he got hurt in the fight.
+The man vows vengeance and leaves.
+Basanti's family takes Raj home and makes him comfortable as he was hurt in the fight.
 Basanti and Raj have a little conversation where she tells him that she knows he paid the men.
 Soon enough, Basanti admits her love for Raj and the love birds spend some happy times until Gopi poisons Basanti's family against Raj.
 They tell Basanti she could never see Raj again, but they still meet on the sly and are caught.
 Raj says that he truly loves Basanti and he won't take advantage of her at all.
 Her family believes him and fixes his marriage with Basanti.